knownasilya/fire-modal/README.md

     // Add options here
   });

-  app.import(app.bowerDirectory + '/bootstrap/dist/css/bootstrap.css');
+  // The actual styles, which make the modal look good! app.import(app.bowerDirectory + '/bootstrap/dist/css/bootstrap.css');

   // The scripts are not necessary for the modal, but you might want them for other
   // bootstrap features.
   app.import(app.bowerDirectory + '/bootstrap/dist/js/bootstrap.js');

+  // Any other imports you might have..

   return app.toTree();
 };
 ```

 Note: If you're using LESS or SASS, then you can import
 those files in your styles.
+This would also help if you only want
+the modal styles and want to pick and choose your files.

 ### API